Hand and finger strength

 Top Tip

-If they’re finding small movements tricky, keep practicing big movements like rolling, stretching, throwing a ball.
+If they’re finding small movements tricky, keep practising big movements like rolling, stretching and throwing a ball.

 Construction and building blocks

-Any kind of building or construction help children to use hand control skills.
+Any kind of building or construction helps children to develop hand controls skills.

 Try to build a tower with blocks, yoghurt pots, toilet rolls or cereal boxes.